NoLieNoSean/NoNotes/content/Notes/Classification of compact surfaces.md

 It is a general fact that quotients of polygonal regions obtained by identifying edges in pairs are always surfaces.

 > [!Lemma] @leeIntroductionTopologicalManifolds2000 Prop 6.4
-> Let $P$ be a polygonal region in the plane with an even number of edges, and suppose we are given an equivalence relation on $P$ that identifies each edge with exactly one other edge by means of a [[Simplicial complexes#^5a9dc6|simplicial]] homeomorphism.
+> Let $P$ be a polygonal region in the plane with an even number of edges, and suppose we are given an equivalence relation on $P$ that identifies each edge with exactly one other edge by means of a [[Triangulable manifolds#^5a9dc6|simplicial]] homeomorphism.
 The resulting quotient space is a compact $2$-manifold.
 >
 > > [!Proof]-
 > >